 As a beginner web designer, web templates HTML can be indispensable.
-Not the free templates though; if you are serious about web designing, it is best web templates HTML to buy because the free templates are too common and limited in scope.
+Not the free templates, though; if you are serious about web designing, it is best for web templates HTML to buy because the free templates are too standard and limited in scope.Web Templates HTML

 But why go for a web template?
 After all, a web designer has to be able to create a website from scratch, code by code.

-You can learn a lot about coding by tweaking the web template code.
+- You learn by tweaking the template: You can learn much about coding by tweaking the web template code.
 Templates have to be changed and altered to suit your website, and doing so gives you a good idea of how codes work.

-Coding from scratch is an ambitious task for a beginner, and there is a good chance that the final result will not be as presentable as a professionally made website.
-On the other hand, building your website using a template gives you a good head-start and, by the end of it, you would have a website that is presentable and worthy of your pride.
-It gives a good momentum to your future projects.
+- You can make a good website: Coding from scratch is an ambitious task for a beginner.
+The final result will not be as presentable as a professionally made website.
+On the other hand, building your website using a template gives you a good head-start; by the end, you will have a presentable website worthy of your pride.
+In addition, it provides good momentum for your future projects.

-If you are just jumping from theory and basic practice sessions in coding to your first website project, you might be surprised to find some of the real-world coding aspects in templates.
-Assuming you purchase a good quality template, you would be exposed to a significant among of well-coded quality markup and highly organized CSS.
+- You are exposed to real-world coding: If you jump from theory and introductory practice sessions to your first website project, you might be surprised to find some real-world coding aspects in templates.
+Assuming you purchase a good quality template, it would expose you to a significant among of well-coded quality markup and highly organized CSS.
 It is a g0 and experiences the real world of front-end design.

-What are the different types of Web Templates HTML?
+What are the Different Types of Web Templates HTML?

-Mobile/Responsive Web Templates Mobile
+1. Mobile/Responsive Web Templates Mobile

-Web templates HTML come in a number of shapes and sizes, and it is best to select one that can be viewed on a mobile device.
-With more people switching to their mobile device for browsing the internet every year, it has become a necessity rather than a luxury to create a mobile-friendly, responsive website.
-To make one, choose a template with a responsive design and passes the Google mobile-friendly test.
-There are different types of web templates mobile:
+Web templates HTML come in several shapes and sizes, and it is best to select one that one can view on a mobile device.
+With more people switching to their mobile devices for browsing the internet every year, creating a mobile-friendly, responsive website has become a necessity rather than a luxury.
+To make one, choose a template with a responsive design that passes the Google mobile-friendly test.

 - Responsive design